OI-wiki/i18n/docs/ds/divide-combine.md

 4.  $A\cup B=(P,[\min(a,x),\max(b,y)])$ .
 5.  $A\setminus B=(P,\{i|i\in[a,b]\wedge i\notin[x,y]\})$ .

-In fact, these operations are just ordinary set intersect/union/minus operations on the interval.
+In fact, these operations are just ordinary intersect/union/minus operations of sets on the intervals.

 ### Properties of continuous segments